- Snow Lee-Jones

 - About:

-- Snow Lee-Jones, PhD is from a sheep farm in rural Virginia, and is a 2019 graduate of Rutgers University’s doctoral program in cultural anthropology.
+Snow Lee-Jones, PhD grew up on a sheep farm in rural Virginia, and is a 2019 graduate of Rutgers University’s doctoral program in cultural anthropology.
 They received their M.A. from Columbia University (Climate & Society ’10) and their B.A. from Oberlin College (English, Sociology '07).
 Their research concerns settler colonialism, phenomenology, and the production of settler whiteness in the tar sands of Alberta, Canada.
-Currently, they are a professor of academic research writing at Rutgers’ English Department - Writing Program at both undergraduate and graduate levels.
-When not teaching or writing, they are riding their bike, playing music, or painstakingly critiquing comedic television writing.
+Currently, they are an assistant teaching professor of academic and inductive research writing in Rutgers’ English Department - Writing Program and Graduate Writing Programs.
+When not teaching or writing, they are either gardening, riding their bike(s), playing music and listening to podcasts, or painstakingly critiquing comedic television writing.

 - I acknowledge and honor that Rutgers University is located on the lands of the still-living, still-sovereign Lenape peoples, communities, and nation.
-I also acknowledge that Rutgers University was founded upon exclusions and erasure of Indigenous peoples and the exploitation of forced slave labor: https://diversity.rutgers.edu/honor-native-land
+I also acknowledge that Rutgers University was founded upon exclusions and erasure of Indigenous peoples and the exploitation of enslaved African laborers and their descendents: https://diversity.rutgers.edu/honor-native-land ; https://scarletandblack.rutgers.edu/

 - Education: